trillianx/educative_notes/Data_Structures/Trees/Trees.md

     `2 5 4 8 12 9 6`
 *   Inorder: Go the child first then the parent and back to the child.
 So, in the example, we will have:
     `2 4 5 6 8 9 12`

+Here's an easy way to remember these three:

+*   Preorder - Remember the parent first then the children
+*   Postorder - Remember the children first then the parents
+*   Inorder - Remember the children between parents

 ## Binary Search Tree